 Career Countdown for Seniors

 Yes, seniors!
 This is it.
-Not long until graduation and your parents ask the inevitable question “What are you doing toward getting a job?”
-Even though you don’t want to think about it right now, time marches on and the job search needs to begin now.
-Fortunately for you, the Office of Career Services is here to help you with the process.
-So here is the calendar you need to be following to land that job in your career field by May.
+Not long until graduation and your parents ask the inevitable question “What are you doing toward getting a job?"
+Even though you don’t want to think about it right now, time marches on and the job search needs to begin NOW.
+You CAN graduate with a job in hand.
+Here's a blue print to aid you with that plan!

 September: Research the market

-- Turn off Modern Family and try CNN in order to find out what’s going on in the business/career world.
+- Turn off Parks and Recreation and try CNN in order to find out what’s going on in your field in the business world.

 - Hit your computer to investigate companies and organizations that intrigue you.

 - Where do you want to live?
 How does the cost of living in South Bend compare with Seattle?
-Find out where you want to live and what you have to make to live there.
+Find out where you want to live and what your salary needs to be to live there.

 October: Perfect your résumé

 - Never done a résumé?
 Just want to start one from scratch?
-Check out Optimal Resume on our home page.
+Check out Optimal Resume.

 November: Clean up your digital dirt